The Henry County Historical Society

 In 1990, the society acquired the property where our parking lot and the Homestead has been established.
 In the mid 1990 a gift was made of the old Henry County Bank building, now known as the DeLozier Building and Children’s Corner.
 In 2002, neighboring property was purchased to extend the Homestead

 Daniel Webster once said, “He who careth not from whence he cometh, careth little where he goeth”.
-As we celebrate the 40th anniversary of the Historical Society and the 30th anniversary of the Museum in the Anheuser-Busch Building, we thank each who had the vision and those who followed through the years to create the strong Henry County Historical Society and Museum Complex of 2011.
+The Historical Society celebrated it’s 50th anniversary, in 2016 and the 40th anniversary of the Museum.
+The Anheuser-Busch Building was the first building of the present day complex.
+We thank each and everyone who had the vision and those who followed through the years to create the strong Henry County Historical Society and Museum Complex that it is today.

 The contribution the Henry County Historical Society has made to the community is immeasurable.
 The DeLozier Building, besides being a source of income, has given a beautiful place for receptions and other events.
-The Childrens Corner has hosted many plays and programs.
-The Homestead is a realistic look at history and a step back in time.
-The Annex with the Indoor Village has been the site of many memorial exhibits.
-The Anheuser-Busch Building, of course is the hub of the complex and home of many local artifacts.
+The Childrens Corner has hosted many plays and programs to the delight of many area students and younger children.

 Volunteers Make It All Possible